awiggs/chip-gr8/docsource/pages/docs.md

 ## Queries

-Queries provide several predicates to limit discover memory addresses, like `.eq()`, `.dec()`, `.lte()`, etc. A list of all memory addresses, along with their previously queried values can be found using the `.previous` field.
+Queries provide several predicates to limit matched memory addresses, like `.eq()`, `.dec()`, `.lte()`, etc. A list of all memory addresses, along with their previously queried values can be found using the `.previous` field.
 For example:

 ```lang:python-readonly
 q = Query(vm)